viethungha0610/Risk-Parity/README.md

 `docker pull viethungha0610/portfolio_projects:risk_parity_mini`

+Then use your browser to open this `http://localhost:5000/apidocs/`

 ### Method 2: Fork and clone this Github repo and run the `runtime.py` file.

+Then use your browser to open this `http://localhost:5000/apidocs/`

 ### Method 3: Fork and clone this Github repo and run the `Illustrative Case Study.ipynb` Jupyter notebook.